Pinterest Marketing Playbook – Your Guide to Marketing Success on Pinertrest

 Use a Call-to-Pin

-In the same way you use a call-to-action in your ad copy, a call-to-pin will significantly increase the engagement of your pins.
+In the same way you use a call-to-action in your Used to structure your ads, keywords (for search campaigns) and targeting (for GROUP) copy, a call-to-pin will significantly increase the engagement of your pins.
 In fact, you’ll get 80% more engagement with a CTP.
 In your pin’s description, add a little something like: